-In its 2005 strategy, the NH DES focused on the importance of making data-driven management decisions, clearly stating the purposes for the collection of water quality data, and the value of maintaining a mechanism for managing high quality, well documented, data that is accessible for multiple uses.
-The 2005 effort accurately recognized NH DES' needs with respect to instituting a basic model for the valuation of current and new surface water monitoring efforts and the subsequent management of the data collected through these programs.
+In its 2005 strategy, the NHDES focused on the importance of making data-driven management decisions, clearly stating the purposes for the collection of water quality data and the value of maintaining a mechanism for anaging high quality, well documented data that is accessible for multiple uses.
+The 2005 effort accurately recognized NHDES' needs with respect to instituting a basic model for the valuation of current and new surface water monitoring efforts and the subsequent management of the data collected through these programs.
 The outcome of the strategy has been a gradual movement towards monitoring programs that generate information that is directly linked to measurable environmental outcomes through the quantification of water quality conditions.
-As evidence of this progress, NH DES now has one of the most advanced processes for evaluating water quality data for its biennial 305(b)/303(d) reporting requirements, dramatically increased its Total Maximum Daily Load (TMDL) productivity, become more efficient in completing Section 401 water quality certifications, and remained current in the development of new or renewal of existing water quality criteria.
-Further, all of NH DES water quality data is now stored in a single, unified, agency-wide database known as Environmental Monitoring Database (EMD).
-To date, the EMD houses nearly 25,000 individual monitoring stations from 638 individual projects, and millions of individual results.
-Data generated by the NH DES and outside organizations are entered through automated lab imports, batch uploads, and manual entry.
-The data is then flowed directly to EPA's STORET/WOX using a node to node transfer.
-Thus, clearly the pathway envisioned through NH DES' 2005 monitoring strategy was an important one that benefited the agency.
+As evidence of this progress, NHDES now has one of the most advanced processes for evaluating water quality data for its biennial 305(b)/303(d) reporting requirements, dramatically increased its Total Maximum Daily Load (TMDL) productivity, become more efficient in completing Section 401 water quality certifications, and remained current in the development of new or renewal of existing water quality criteria.
+Further, much of NHDES' water quality data are now stored in a single, unified, agency-wide database known as the Environmental Monitoring Database (EMD).
+To date, the EMD houses over 32,000 individual monitoring stations from 702 individual projects, and millions of individual results.
+Data generated by the NHDES and outside organizations are entered through automated lab imports, batch uploads, and manual entry.
+The data can then flow directly to EPA's STORET/WQX using a node to node transfer.
+In general, data which meets the minimum WQX requirements is flowed within one year of collection.
+In most cases, this includes all data collected by NHDES staff and over 200 volunteer monitoring organizations that pass mandatory quality assurance criteria (e.g., calibration, sample replication, data recording).
+Occasionally, particularly with respect to biological data, data transfers are impractical due to the time necessary to standardize the data in a format compatible with STORET/WQX therefore uploads have been less numerous.
+In total, however, the pathway envisioned through NHDES' 2005 monitoring strategy was realized and greatly benefited the agency.

-While the 2005 strategy increased NH DES water quality monitoring effectiveness through a data driven water management process, it provided minimal direction for the collective design, implementation, and ultimate usage of data collected across multiple monitoring programs.
-The revised strategy herein focuses NH DES' surface water monitoring efforts through the identification of individual programs and the implementation of a unified monitoring design.
+While the 2005 strategy increased NHDES water quality monitoring effectiveness through a data driven water management process, it provided minimal direction for the collective design, implementation, and ultimate usage of data collected across multiple monitoring programs.
+The revised strategy herein focuses NHDES' surface water monitoring efforts through the implementation of a unified monitoring design and the identification of individual programs responsible for the collection of the data.
 The design is one that meets the objectives of the CWA and is also used to inform the general public of the conditions of New Hampshire surface waters and the factors affecting them.
-Further, the design will, to the extent possible, maintain a current catalog of data that can be used for a variety of purposes that include reviewing and developing water quality standards, determining designated use attainment, TMDL development, documenting waterbody restoration efforts, and permitting needs.
+Further, the design will, to the extent possible, maintain a current catalog of data that can be used for a variety of purposes that includes reviewing and developing water quality standards, determining designated use attainment, TMDL development, documenting waterbody restoration efforts, and permitting needs.
 The revised strategy does not abandon the direction outlined in 2005, but builds upon the concept of maximizing the use of data to evaluate waterbody conditions through quantifiable measures within a structured approach to data collection and evaluation.